pedro2163/wild-deck-construction-guide/razakus/guide.md

 If Anduin and Polkelt are your last cards in your deck and you are playing versus Jade Druid or Cube Warlock, you should go for the 10 mana potion to control the board.

 How to count Spawn of Shadows damage?
-2 + 6(this is when you play Spawn of Shadows) + 6 for every other card you play.
-So, 6 times 5 = 30, 30+2 = 32.
+2 + 6 (this is when you play Spawn of Shadows) + 6 for every other card you play.
+So, 6 times 5 + 2 = 30 + 2 = 32.
 If you play Spawn of Shadows and four other cards you can make 32 damage.

 ## Deck codes
 ### Normal version